SD2E/sbol-dictionary-maintainer/README.md

   - The server is the SynBioHub instance that you are using
   - For the collection, use the URL stem shared by all collection members, _not_ the URL (template: https://[server]/user/[shareduser]/[dictionarycollection])

-## Standard SD2 Instances
+## Standard Instances for DARPA SD2

-All work should be tested with the staging copy before being deployed live:
+In the SD2 project, all work should be tested with the staging copy before being deployed live:

 * Staging:
 	* Sheet ID: `1xyFH-QqYzoswvI3pPJRlBqw9PQdlp91ds3mZoPc3wCU`